17 min read

 Should I learn programming for cybersecurity?

-You don't need to be a software developer, but scripting ability is essential.
-Python is the most useful language for security work.
-Focus on reading and modifying existing scripts, automating tasks, and parsing data.
-Full application development skills are only necessary for specific roles like application security or tool development.
+You do not need to be a software developer, but scripting is essential.
+Python is the most useful language for automation, data parsing, and tooling.

 Is cybersecurity a good career in 2026?